mtorpey/orb/README.md

 # orb -- GAP package providing methods to enumerate orbits

+Michael rules!
+(P.S. this is just a demonstration for a git teaching session)

 ## Installation

 To get the newest version of this GAP 4 package download from